Precious Metals Weekly Report: Motilal Oswal

 Outlook

-This week we’ll be keeping an eye on the US-China trade relationship a narrative which was strangely quiet last week but which we expect to have a louder drumbeat as we get closer to the election in November.
-BOE and BOJ will be releasing its policy statement later in the week.
-Focus will also be on what more measure are taken by the leader in order to combat the COVID-19 as it remains a core driver for highly risksensitive markets like gold.
+Apart from US-China tussle focus will also be on the border tensions.
+Focus will also be on what more measure are taken by the leader in order to combat the COVID-19 as it remains a core driver for highly risk-sensitive markets like gold.